 - CAA Continuing Professional Development Seminar

 - Sawtooth Avalanche Center Professional Development Seminar

-- Regional Snow and Avalanche Workshop (SAW) (8 hours)
+- Regional Snow and Avalanche Workshop (SAW) (up to 8 hours)

 - Responder Alliance Training or Events (hours vary, up to 8 hours per event)

 - Virtual Snow Science Workshop (VSSW 2020) (up to 8 hours)